integrations/terraform-provider-github/website/docs/r/team.html.markdown

 * `privacy` - (Optional) The level of privacy for the team.
 Must be one of `secret` or `closed`.
                Defaults to `secret`.
 * `parent_team_id` - (Optional) The ID of the parent team, if this is a nested team.
 * `ldap_dn` - (Optional) The LDAP Distinguished Name of the group where membership will be synchronized.
-Only available in GitHub Enterprise.
+Only available in GitHub Enterprise Server.

 ## Attributes Reference